Maziarkiani/maziarkiani.github.io/content/publications/conspiracy-frames/index.md

 # Schedule page publish date
 publishDate: '2026-03-19T00:00:00Z'

-# Publication type: 1 = Conference paper
+# Publication type: 3 = Preprint / Working Paper (Changed from 1 to reflect arXiv status while under review)
-publication_types: ['1']
+publication_types: ['3']

-publication: '**[UNDER REVIEW]**'
+publication: '**[UNDER REVIEW]** — Preprint available on arXiv'
 publication_short: '**[UNDER REVIEW]**'

 abstract: 'Abstract temporarily withheld to preserve double-blind peer review integrity.
-The full abstract and manuscript will be made available upon completion of the review cycle.'
+The full abstract and manuscript will be made available upon completion of the review cycle.
+(Note: You can safely replace this with the real abstract now that it is on arXiv!)'

 summary: 'Introducing the Conspiracy Frame and Con.Fra. dataset to understand and detect conspiratorial narratives using frame-semantics, semiotics, and Large Language Models.'